 In 2016 we granted the award to Deborah Schneiderman for her PhD research on High Performance Degradable Polymers from Renewable Resources, which she conducted at the University of Minnesota, Department of Chemistry, under the supervision of Marc A. Hillmyer.

-The grand prize winner will receive a cash prize of $5,000, each of the 3 finalists will receive a cash prize of $1,000 (tax-included).
+The grand award winner received a cash prize of $5,000, while each of the four runners-up received a cash prize of $1,000.

 The four runners-up for the DSM Science & Technology Award Americas 2017 were:

 Ion transport in homogeneous and nanostructured polymer electrolytes

 Penn State University

 Exploring multication side chain anion exchange membranes with varied backbones

 High performance lithium metal anode with a soft and flowable polymer coating